MareesAT/GWA_tutorial/README.md

 - downloads

 Note:
-- The first 3 tutorials not independent, they should be followed in the order given above, according to their number.
+- The first 3 tutorials are not independent, they should be followed in the order given above, according to their number.
 - The .zip files contain multiple scripts, in order to succesfully complete the tutorials it is essential to download all files from these folders.
 - Opening the PRS.doc file requires clicking on the file followed by clicking on "View Raw"
 - The documents "script_simulation" and "downloads" are not essential for completing the tutorials.